post-hum/Scala/README.md

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above(but use `gmake` instead of `make`).
-If you are running scala in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.
+If you are running Scala in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

-scala is also available as a port or package as `scala-cli`.
+Scala is also available as a port or package as `scala-cli`.

 ### On OpenBSD:

-You will need to add a few packages to your system. `pkg_add cmake gmake zeromq libiconv boost libunbound`.
+You will need to add a few packages to your system. `pkg_add cmake gmake zeromq libiconv boost`.

 The `doxygen` and `graphviz` packages are optional and require the xbase set.
-Running the test suite also requires `py3-requests` package.
+Running the test suite also requires `py-requests` package.

-Build scala: `gmake`
+Build scala: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`

-Note: you may encounter the following error when compiling the latest version of scala as a normal user:
+Note: you may encounter the following error when compiling the latest version of Scala as a normal user:

 ```
 LLVM ERROR: out of memory